xbfu/asyn/README.md

 ``` bash
 sudo kubeadm join <master_addr>:6443 --token 9nzp6b.gguo --discovery-token-ca-cert-hash sha256:1b9a48db383b
 ```
-This command appears when you run `kubeadm init ……` on your master node.
+This command appears when you run `kubeadm init` on your master node.
 Copy it and run on each worker node.

 ## Install NVIDIA k8s-device plugin on worker nodes
 #### Install NVIDIA k8s-device plugin on each worker node